 Key Stage 1 Reading Fluency Project

 Harnessing the principles of the highly effective KS2 Reading Fluency Project, the KS1 project aims to accelerate achievement in reading fluency and comprehension in a short space of time.
+The project is aimed at pupils in year 2 and 3 whose reading achievement may be causing concern.
 Strategies used on the project include:

 - modelled expressive reading